 When I go around the country to present this book, this is something I always talk about.
 Counselors have a big impact on guiding students in their post-high school choices.
 If you don’t have enough counselors in the school, you lose out on those opportunities.

 When I was at Kingsbury High School in 2012, they had a pretty full staff of school counselors and outside-of-school organizations to help students weigh future options.
 I’ve heard anecdotally that there’s a guidance counselor shortage in other schools in Memphis.
-That can be a pivotal person that sends a child to college.
+That can be a that sends a child to college.
 And they are often some of the most overworked people in a school.
 Their workloads are huge.

 The immigration fight won’t be resolved anytime soon.
 In the meantime, we can hire more guidance counselors, create mentoring programs, and find scholarships for immigrant students.
 There’s a lot to be done.